MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 ## Version 122.0.2365.76 (Android): March 7, 2024

 Fixed various bugs and performance issues.

+### Feature update

+- Extensions in Edge for Android can be disabled by MAM policy.
+  - `com.microsoft.intune.mam.managedbrowser.disabledFeatures=extensions`

+  Note: The Extensions feature is still in flight.
+It can be turned on by the Android Extension flag from *Edge://flags*.

 ## Version 122.0.2365.56 (Android and iOS): February 26, 2024